Drugs, Procedures & Devices|Family Health|Pregnancy and Childbirth|Procedures & Devices|Your Health Resources

 Screening in Pregnancy

-Last Updated August 2021 | This article was created by familydoctor.org editorial staff and reviewed by Robert "Chuck" Rich, Jr., MD, FAAFP
+Last Updated August 2024 | This article was created by familydoctor.org editorial staff and reviewed by Robert "Chuck" Rich, Jr., MD, FAAFP

 Pregnancy screenings can provide valuable information before your baby is born.
 For example, genetic screenings can determine your baby’s risk for certain birth defects.
 This includes Down syndrome, trisomy 18, spina bifida, or other birth defects.

-Most screenings are in the form of a blood test.
+Most pregnancy screenings are in the form of a blood test.
 Your doctor may follow up with an ultrasound (a picture of the baby).
 Your doctor also will consider the mother’s age and ethnic background.
 They will consider other risk factors, such as a family history of a birth defect.
 This could mean that your baby is at higher risk for the same birth defect.

 Path to improved health